hyperf/hyperf/docs/en/db/gen.md

      */
     protected array $casts = ['id' => 'integer', 'count' => 'integer', 'float_num' => 'string', 'created_at' => 'datetime', 'updated_at' => 'datetime'];
 }
 ```

-At this point, we can modify this feature by overriding `ModelUpdateVisitor`.
+At this time, we can modify this feature by overriding `ModelUpdateVisitor`.

 ```php
 <?php